 The Science of Jewelry

 How do gemstones form?
 What makes an emerald green and a ruby red?
 Why are diamonds only found in certain parts of the world?
 What is the difference between 14K and 24K gold?
 What exactly is "Sterling" silver?
-Discover the science behind your favorite piece of jewelry, and learn how to make your very own!
+Discover the science behind your favorite piece of jewelry, and learn how to make your very own, or give the workshop as a gift to your favorite Valentine!
 The workshop will begin with a presentation on a wide variety of gemstones, including many that can be found right here in North Carolina, as well as the precious metals and their alloys used to make jewelry.
-Participants will then learn how to make their own gemstone necklace or bracelet in a basic stringing class.
-Mother’s Day is May 11th, so sign-up and make a gift for mom!
-Cost of class includes supplies for one necklace or two bracelets.
+Participants will then learn how to make their own gemstone necklaces in a basic stringing class.
+Using just a few tools and materials, you can create a beautiful and unique gift for the holidays!

 Program Instructor: Katherine Nunn